How to Play Pool Better | Blatt Billiards

 How you swing the pool cue is just as important as how you grip it.
 You want to swing the cue back and forth like it was a pendulum moving gently back and forth under a clock.

 As you move backward, the movement should be slow and steady.
-Then, as you move forward toward the cue ball, you can adjust the swing’s momentum to make the ball travel the desired speed and distance.
+Then, as you move forward toward the cue ball, you can adjust the swing’s momentum.
+This is to make the ball travel the desired speed and distance.

 Close up photo fragment of the pool billiard game